sparkyb/pype/readme.txt

 Python 2.2, and was not modified in any form.

-The included stc-styles.rc.cfg was slightly modified from the original version in order to no cause exceptions during style changes, and was also distributed with wxPython version 2.4.1.2 for Python 2.2
+The included stc-styles.rc.cfg was slightly modified from the original version in order to not cause exceptions during style changes, and was also distributed with wxPython version 2.4.1.2 for Python 2.2

 If you do not also receive a copy of gpl.txt with your version of this software, please inform the me of the violation at the web page at the top of this document.

 #------------------------------- Requirements --------------------------------
-PyPE has only been tested on Python 2.2 and wxPython 2.4.2.1.
+PyPE has only been tested on Python 2.3 and wxPython 2.4.2.4.
 It should work on later versions of Python and wxPython.

 #----------------------------------- Help ------------------------------------